-- 2.146 The treasurer shall deposit, or cause to be deposited, in conjunction with the general secretary all funds in a chartered bank chosen by the council of presidents in the name of the Association. - 2.147 All accounts shall be paid by cheque signed by any two of the following authorized signing officers: the president, the treasurer, the general secretary, a designate by resolution of the provincial executive.
+- 2.147 The treasurer shall deposit, or cause to be deposited, in conjunction with the general secretary all funds in a chartered bank chosen by the council of presidents in the name of the Association. - 2.148 All accounts over the threshold paid by cheque shall be signed by any two of the authorized signing officers: the president, the treasurer, the general secretary, the deputy general secretary, a designate or designates by resolution of the provincial executive.
+The threshold will be \$5,000.00 but may be changed by resolution of the provincial executive.
+(AGM 2024) - 2.149 All accounts paid by an electronic transfer of funds shall be subject to an appropriate process, approved by one of the authorized signing officers noted above, and reviewed by the general secretary and the deputy general secretary.
+(AGM 2024)